 Guckenheimer: Of course.
 If you look across the tools spectrum, certainly among the cloud providers, I think we have by far the best DevOps tools solution.
 If you look among the specialists, there are great companies that light up in particular areas, but I don't think they combine the breadth with the capability.
 We're trying to achieve both best of breed and best coverage, and I would rate ourselves as being at least in the top two of any area you pick.

 But you were later to the game.

 Guckenheimer: Yes, in some areas.
-We were by no means the first to offer Kanban boards or what have you, but I think we've caught up with the best Kanban experience and certainly the best Kanban experience with Git workflow.
+We were by no means the to offer Kanban boards or what have you, but I think we've caught up with the best Kanban experience and certainly the best Kanban experience with Git workflow.
 We regularly rate ourselves on that.
-We weren't the first managed Git provider -- GitHub was.
+We weren't the managed Git provider -- GitHub was.
 But we are totally competitive now in terms of capability.
 There are all these companies trying to complement GitHub with continuous integration and continuous delivery; we do both.
 We don't try to compete with GitHub as being the forge where you put all your open source.